lineality/Online_Voting_Using_One_Time_Pads/README.md

 ### psychology, anthropology, of STEM and project management
 - decisions
 - project planning
-- bias from illusions (not knowns to be illusions)
+- bias from illusions (not known to be illusions)
 - cultivation of illusions
+- sport addiction
+- panic
+- agile-churn
 '''
 The idea that you should not use process because you lack perfect eternal knowledge about a situation is strongly invalid.
 An analogy may be like saying "I won't ask the waiter for their recommendation if I don't know what's on the menu, because I don't know what's on the menu' is strategically incoherent: asking, communicating, and iterating is time tested "process" for both mostly known situations and especially for volatile and unknown situations.
 Another analogy might be saying, "We can't use a random-walk heuristic navigation process because we don't know where things are located, and/or locations might change beyond our control."
 This is strategically inverted and backwards: process is especially important when static knowledge about static conditions is absent, not the other way around.
 (2025/05)
 '''